Erasmus: Flanders and Brabant

 In 1517, he supported the foundation at the university of the Collegium Trilingue for the study of Hebrew, Latin, and Greek—after the model of Cisneros' College of the Three Languages at the University of Alcalá—financed by his late friend Hieronymus van Busleyden's will.
 On being asked by Jean Le Sauvage, former Chancellor of Brabant and now Chancellor of Burgundy, Erasmus wrote The Complaint of Peace.

 In 1517, his great friend Ammonio died in England of the Sweating Sickness.
 In 1518, Erasmus was diagnosed with the plague; despite the danger, he was taken in and cared for in the home of his Flemish friend and publisher Dirk Martens in Antwerp for a month and recovered.

 By 1518, he reported to Paulus Bombasius that his income was over 300 ducats (Note: Italian gold florins and Venetian gold ducats, Dutch silver guilders had similar values.
 However, there is no single modern equivalent exchange rate.) per year (over US$150,000) without including patronage.
 By 1522 he reported his annual income as 400 gold florins (over US$200,000).

 The Field of the Cloth of Gold, showing King Henry VIII arriving at left.
 The figure on horseback with raised sword ahead of Henry VIII is Thomas Grey, 2nd Marquess of Dorset, a former pupil of Erasmus.

 In 1520 he was present at the Field of the Cloth of Gold with Guillaume Budé, probably his last meetings with Thomas More and William Warham.
 His friend Richard Pace gave the main sermon to the kings.
 His friends and former students and old correspondents were the incoming political elite, and he had risen with them.

-He stayed in various locations including Anderlecht (near Brussels) in the summer of 1521.
+Following the Edict of Worms, which Martin Luther refused to accept, Erasmus came under attack from the theological faculty because of his neutral stance in the conflict.
+He subsequently took up residence in the house known as De Swaene in Anderlecht, where he wrote his famous 21 letters and numerous biblical studies.
+On 28 October, he left Anderlecht in order to avoid the ongoing theological disputes.